About specific instances when a Tweet’s reach may be limited

 - Permanent account suspension, where we will permanently suspend an account that is repeatedly or egregiously violating our rules.
 Certain violations, like direct violent threats, result in immediate permanent account suspension.

 Any additional account that the person owns or attempts to create in order to circumvent the suspension may also be permanently suspended.

 Even if behavior isn’t reported, we use our technology to identify accounts that are engaging in what may be abusive or spammy behavior.
-When this happens, we take action by limiting certain account functionality, such as only distributing their Tweets to followers, for a set amount of time.
-For example, this enforcement could come into effect if an account is repeatedly unsolicitedly Tweeting at non-followers or engaging in patterns of abusive behavior in violation of the Twitter Rules.
+When this happens, we take action by limiting certain account functionality, such as only distributing their Tweets to their followers.
+For example, this enforcement could come into effect if an account is repeatedly unsolicitedly Tweeting at non-followers or engaging in patterns of abusive behavior.
 It may also come into effect for spammy behavior such as aggressive following or other unusual behavior identified in the Twitter Rules.

 We’ve developed a set of tools that enable people to control what they see on Twitter.

 - Block — Block enables people to prevent someone from seeing their content or contacting them when logged in to Twitter.